Fuxing (train): CR400AF Series

-17-car variant with redesigned and upgraded interior and exterior, with business class featured in a 1-1 configuration instead of the typical 1-2 configuration.
+Similar to its predecessor model, the CR400AF-AZ, CR400AF-BZ is a 17-car variant with a redesigned and upgraded interior and exterior, with business class featured in a 1-1 configuration instead of the typical 1-2 configuration, and an additional car.
 It is manufactured by CRRC Qingdao Sifang.
+This model superseded the CR400AF–B. Only 2 sets have been manufactured.